oktadev/okta-blog/_source/_posts/2024-10-03-express-typescript-fga.md

 ## Initialize an authorization model in OpenFGA

 At a high level, an authorization model is defined by indicating user types, object types, and relationships between them.
 As we are not going to deep-dive on [ReBAC](https://openfga.dev/docs/authorization-concepts#what-is-relationship-based-access-control) in this guide, you can refer to OpenFGA documentation for learning about modeling concepts.
 Under the [Advanced use-cases](https://openfga.dev/docs/modeling/advanced) section in the doc, there is a simplified authorization model for a [Google Drive](https://openfga.dev/docs/modeling/advanced/gdrive) application ready to test.
-Prepare the model for import to the OpenFGA service, creating the file `auth-model.fga` at the directory `start/openfga`:
+Prepare the model for import to the OpenFGA service, creating the file `auth-model.fga` in the directory `start/openfga`:

 ```fga
 model